SSH Hardening Tips for Linux Administrators & Security Researchers

 (9) Check SSH Protocol 1 is disabled

-Protocol 1 is original version of SSH and now considered as insecure.
+Protocol 1 is the original version of SSH and is now considered as insecure.
 Protocol 1 is currently used for legacy systems.
-You can check configuration by looking in to the file /etc/ssh/sshd_config file.
-If Protocol 1 or Protocol 1, 2 available, then it may be vulnerable to different CVEs which is application for SSH Protocol 1.
+You can check the configuration by looking into the file /etc/ssh/sshd_config file.
+If Protocol 1 or Protocol 1, 2 is available, then it may be vulnerable to different CVEs which is the application for SSH Protocol 1.

 less /etc/ssh/sshd_config